 Having a detailed first aid kit on hand can make the difference if you get injured on your trip.
 Here are some things to consider when you’re preparing:

 - Make sure to pack bandages, painkillers, and disinfectants.
 It will cover the most basic ailments.
 You should also bring any medications you’re currently taking or are recommended for your health by a doctor.

 - Put your first aid kit in a water-resistant bag.
 You don’t want it to get ruined if you face rain or accidentally submerge it underwater!

 When you hike in Israel, having a GPS is critical for safety.
 You’ll want to make sure that the one you choose has an emergency beacon so that if you get into trouble, you can use your device to call for help.
-It is especially vital if the hike is far from the nearest town or if there are any bears in the area (which there will be).
+It is especially vital if the hike is far from the nearest town or if there are wild animals in the area (which there will be).